Apples & Apples

 Let’s discuss Laminate

-Laminate very simply is a picture of timber that is stuck to a sub-board.
-Companies use various techniques and sometimes you can pick the pattern or the repeat.
+Laminate flooring simulates wood with a photographic applique layer under a clear protective layer.
+Companies use various techniques and sometimes you can pick the pattern or repeat.

 Not all Laminate is alike either, however, the Laminate flooring that we supply and install is a type of floating floor.
 We supply and install a range called OakLeaf wide plank Laminate.
 If you look at Oakleaf Laminate it is very hard to find the pattern, making it appear more like the timber it is representing.